qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Placement tab
 =============

-Choose the |labelplacement| :guilabel:`Placement` tab for configuring label placement and labeling priority.
+Choose the |labelplacement| :guilabel:`Placement` tab from the label settings list widged for configuring label placement and labeling priority.
 Note that the placement options differ according to the type of vector layer, namely point, line or polygon, and are affected by the global :ref:`PAL setting <automated_placement>`.

 .. _cartographic: